kubesphere/website/content/en/docs/multicluster-management/enable-multicluster/direct-connection.md

    ![add-cluster](/images/docs/multicluster-management/enable-multicluster-management-in-kubesphere/direct-connection/add-cluster.png)

 2. Enter the basic information of the cluster to be imported on the **Import Cluster** page.
-You can also click **Edit Mode** in the top right corner to view and edit the basic information in YAML format.
+You can also click **Edit Mode** in the top-right corner to view and edit the basic information in YAML format.
 After you finish editing, click **Next**.

      ![cluster-info](/images/docs/multicluster-management/enable-multicluster-management-in-kubesphere/direct-connection/cluster-info.png)

 3. In **Connection Method**, select **Direct Connection**, and copy the kubeconfig of the Member Cluster and paste it into the box.
-You can also click **Edit Mode** in the top right corner to edit the kubeconfig of the Member Cluster in YAML format.
+You can also click **Edit Mode** in the top-right corner to edit the kubeconfig of the Member Cluster in YAML format.

      {{< notice note >}}